gustojvalle/facedetection/README.md

 # facedetection
+Fsdlkajsdlkjsdkjdklljl:wq
-Face detection web app, with React.
+ace detection web app, with React.
 Final project from the complete web developer course from ZTM academy.